Office of Indigenous Student Success

 Referral to Counseling Accordion Closed

-Students needing professional counseling are highly encouraged to schedule an appointment with an Indigenous counselor Dazhoni Scott (NAU Counseling Services), at (928) 523-2261 or dazhoni.scott@nau.edu.
-Ms. Scott is available for in-person and virtual sessions every Thursday from 12-4 PM in the Native American Cultural Center Story Room (2nd floor).
-In addition to Ms. Scott’s services, there is the new NAU Jacks Care 24/7 in partnership with MySSP, which is a comprehensive suite of services that includes real-time chat support 24/7, telephone support 24/7, health assessments, and much more.
+Students needing professional counseling may outreach to the NAU Counseling Services department or the Jacks Care 24/7 in partnership with MySSP, which is a comprehensive suite of services that includes real-time chat support 24/7, telephone support 24/7, health assessments, and much more.

 Indige-Peer Mentoring Accordion Closed

-The Indige-Peer Mentoring is comprised of seasoned NAU student students who serve as Indige-Peer Mentors (IPMs) to new incoming students.
-For information on becoming an IPM, don’t hesitate to contact OISS at issnatives@nau.edu or 928-523-8086 for more information.
-All student employment is facilitated via Handshake.
+The Indigenous Peer Mentoring Program is comprised of seasoned NAU undergraduate students who serve as Indige-Peer Mentors (IPMs) to new and continuing students.
+If you would like to receive mentoring support and/or on how to become an IPM, contact OISS at issnatives@nau.edu or 928-523-8086 for more information.

 Financial Aid Guidance Accordion Closed